by Texas Homesteader ~

 2nd Installation Of Grass Barrier

-This time RancherMan used a sharp-shooter shovel and instead of cutting an opening we instead actually dug a flat-bottom trench 3″ to 4″ wide.
-We felt that would allow the barrier to bend more gently & hopefully keep the barrier from rippling.
+This time RancherMan used a sharp-shooter shovel.
+Instead of cutting an opening in the soil we instead actually dug a flat-bottom trench 3″ to 4″ wide.

 Bury Grass Barrier 6″, Leave 4″ On Top